 The next stage in AI depends on how far society is willing to go.
 For me, the interesting question is how we manage computers.
 Will we have teams of robots writing code and a manager checking their work?
 Or will we let robots manage themselves and concentrate on humanising their results?

-If you’re interested in the future of AI and how you recruit, the skills you need or your future career, get in touch or visit the Xcede technology recruitment page to connect with our specialist consultants and explore current opportunities.
+If you’re interested in the future of AI and how you recruit, the skills you need or your future career, get in touch or visit the Xcede's AI, NLP AND Computer Vision Jobs page to connect with our specialist consultants and explore current opportunities.